Dear Frontiers Friends,

 The Frontiers in Ornithology Team

 The primary mission of this event is to focus on ornithology, conservation science and related academic pursuits.
-The symposium does not focus on birding, bird identification techniques, or listing birds, but instead on cutting-edge technologies being used in avian research and study, careers in ornithology and how to pursue that focus in higher education, vocationally or avocationally.
+The symposium does not focus on birding, bird identification techniques, or listing birds, but instead on cutting-edge technologies being used in avian research and study, careers in ornithology and how to pursue that focus in higher education, vocationally, or avocationally.
 Our goal is to educate and inspire youth to take their passion for birds to a higher level.
-Join us in 2021 at the Ashland Nature Center in Delaware for a full day of keynotes, speakers, networking opportunities, workshops, and new friends!
+Join us in early 2023 for keynotes, speakers, networking opportunities, workshops, and new friends!